nus-cs2103-AY2223S2/tp/docs/team/wesleybldc.md

 Implemented the unit tests for findtag
 UG for findtag feature

+Wrote the findlead feature
+Wrote the findall feature

 Contributions to the DG
   In terms of what

 * **Project management**:

+Setup the codecov and github repo organisation
+Approve and comment on teammate PRs

 * **Enhancements to existing features**:
   * example